matheusreis1/work-at-olist/README.md

 python manage.py test
 ```

+## Development Enviroment
+Built this project using:
+* Python 3.7
+* Windows 10
+* Git Bash, to execute commands

 # Work at Olist

 [Olist](https://olist.com/) is a company that offers an integration platform for sellers and marketplaces allowing them to sell their products across multiple channels.